Epsilon51915/CS381/as-10/readme.txt

 		For all instances, once you are in the "game", press increment to update the shown value by 1, and decrement to decrease the shown value by 1.

+Readme Question:
+	The RPC updates values by first checking that the server itself (sender_id 0) is not doing any incrementing.
+The function then increments the value or decrements it as necessary, and then sends out a message to all users.